COVID-10 (coronavirus) - how to avoid catching and spreading coronavirus

 You can read guidance on staying alert and safe (social distancing) for the above groups and the rest of the population here.

-A number of people have been identified as needing to shield from coronavirus.
+A number of people were identified as needing to shield from coronavirus.
 You can read the guidance for this group of patients here.

 Preventing the spread of germs....